 Similar dances were known in other parts of Yorkshire, as well as Cleveland and Northumberland.

 As part of the pageantry, the dancers wore elaborate dress or embellished existing clothes with ribbons.
 Photos in Ryedale Folk Museum’s collection capture them during the middle of the twentieth century, including performing at our museum.

 Their dances begin with ceremonial words, either sung or shouted.
 There follows a complex routine marked by spectacular sword clashing, before the impressive ending when the intricately-locked swords are raised together.

 Processing with the Plough by Geoffrey Willey

-Most likely, the Plough Stots’ rise in popularity was a result of the financial exchange that took place.
+It is difficult to pinpoint the exact arrival of the dance.
+However, most likely, the Plough Stots’ rise in popularity was a result of the financial exchange that took place.
 Money was collected in ‘payment’ for the highly-entertaining, celebratory spectacle, part of an acceptable system of begging.
 It is a reminder that for the poor the season was a time for celebration, but one they could not always afford.

 Nowadays, the Museum is delighted to welcome the Goathland Plough Stots and other historic dancers to our Manor House for Christmas performances.

 Historic dancers from ‘The Minster Strays’ perform at the Museum, by Angela Waites